girgismicheal/Mancala-game-with-ai-players/README.md

 - isterminal: returns a flag determining whether this is the final move of the game or not, depending on the player parameter.

+## User Guide

+1. Make sure you have python installed.
+2. Extract the zip file downloaded from the repo.
+3. Open a terminal in the folder where you extracted the project, and write “python Game.py”.
+4. In the terminal, First enter 1 or 2 to select new game or load game.
+5. Choose between with Or without stealing modes.
+6. If new game is chosen, Enter 1,2,3 or 4 to select game mode.
+7. If you chose any mode other than Human vs Human, Enter 1,2 or 3 for difficulty setting.
+8. Enter your choice position from valid positions.
+9. If your choice is invalid, a list of possible choices will appear.
+   - Note: To exit a game before it is finished, simply close the script, or press Ctrl-C.
+10. In case you left a game before it is done, you can simply load the last state by choosing load game after you restart the script.
+11. When a game is done, the winner will be displayed, and the script will ask if you want to play again, enter y to play again, or any key to exit.